 Work closely with your doctor.
 Ask your doctor if there is someone on his or her staff who can help work with your health plan.
 This person might be a financial counselor or research coordinator.
-Or, this person might work in the hospital's patient finance department.
+Or, they might work in the hospital's patient finance department.

 Work closely with the research coordinator or research nurse.
 Ask the research coordinator or nurse if other patients have had problems getting their health plans to cover routine patient care costs.
-If so, you might ask the research coordinator or nurse for help in sending information to your health plan that explains why this clinical trial would be appropriate for you.
+If so, you might ask the research coordinator or nurse for help in sending information to your health plan that explains why this clinical trial might be a good fit for you.
 This package might include: